ZenAtomsk/reading-notes-102/README.md

 ### Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

-Markdown is a way to style text on the web.
+Markdown is a way to style text on the web to control the display of the document; formatting words as bold or italic, adding images, and creating lists